 A little while ago, a friend brought round his new Qiewa Q1Hummer electric scooter for me to try out and I must say, I was suitably impressed!
-Being a big fan of all electrically powered vehicles, this really sparked my interest in e-scooters, so I thought it was only right to include reviews of five of the best electric scooters currently available – this selection includes sensible commuter scooters like the excellent Xiaomi M365 through to the ludicrous Dualtron Thunder.
+Being a big fan of all electrically powered vehicles, this really sparked my interest in e-scooters, so I thought it was only right to include a list of 10 of the best electric scooters currently available – this selection includes reviews of some of the best electric scooters for commuting like the excellent Xiaomi M365 through to the ludicrous Dualtron Thunder.

 Evolution of the Electric Scooter

 Traditional kick scooters have been around for decades, but it is only in the last few years with advances in technology that electric scooters have become widely available and practical for everyday uses.

 E-scooters can be a fun and fast way to get around, particularly if you live in a large town or city where traffic congestion is a problem.
 With traffic pollution being a big concern in Western cities and even worse in some developing countries, we need to keep an open mind on all forms of environmentally friendly personal electric transport.

 Personal mobility is important to individuals with certain health conditions and most electric scooters have an option to fit a small seat, making them a viable alternative to large and heavy mobility scooters.

 Electric bikes have already revolutionised transport in a lot of cities around the world and demand for electric scooters is on the increase, with a lot of governments encouraging this relatively new and exciting form of electric transport.